-- IT resources, (including systems and the information contained within) are managed securely and consistently according to national/industry standard and corporately specified standards and practices. - Members of staff are aware of their responsibilities concerning security of IT resources and confidentiality of information they use and that information security is an integral part of their day-to-day business. - Safe and secure IT environments are provided for storage and use of the Trust's information and that information is accessible only on a 'need-to-know' basis. - Information security risks are identified and controlled
+- IT resources, (including systems and the information contained within) are managed securely and consistently according to national/industry standard and corporately specified standards and practices. - Safe and secure IT environments are provided for storage and use of the Trust's information and that information is accessible only on a 'need-to-know' basis. - Information security risks are identified and controlled.

-2.0.
-Summary and Key Points
+3.0 Summary and Key Points